LoopKit/loopdocs/docs/operation/loop/close-loop.md

 ## Timing

 Consider transitioning in steps.
-Some loopers start closed-loop when there are fewer distractions, possibly on weekends, and, transition at a time that does not involve food, possibly overnight.
+Some loopers start closed-loop when there are fewer distractions, possibly on weekends.
+It can be easier to transition at a time that does not involve food, possibly overnight.

 ## Maximum Basal Rate

 When starting closed-loop, it is important to be conservative.
 Start with the "Temp Basal Only" dosing strategy and limit the maximum basal rate.
-These steps are important in case your other settings (e.g., carb absorption time, carb ratio, ISF) are incorrect to avoid overly aggressive increases in insulin.
+If your Meal Entries or Therapy Settings (basal rates, CR, ISF) are incorrect, this approach limits the risk of getting too much insulin.
 Typically, experienced loopers set their max closed-loop basal rate at no more than 3-4 times their average basal rate.
 Wait until you are comfortable with the slower corrections in "Temp Basal Only" before transitioning to "Automatic Bolus".

 !!! info "Temp Basal Only vs Automatic Bolus"
-	Both Dosing Strategy methods update the prediction with every CGM or glucose reading, typically every 5 minutes, and uses the updated prediction to modify dosing.
+	Both Dosing Strategy methods update the prediction with CGM or glucose reading, typically every 5 minutes, and uses the updated prediction to generate a recommended bolus or recommended dosing restriction.

-	* "Temp Basal Only" provides no more than 17% of what Loop predicts you will need and updates the calculation every 5 minutes (using temporary basal)
+	* "Temp Basal Only" provides no more than 17% (per 5 minute interval) of that recommended bolus using temporary basal
-    * "Automatic Bolus" mode provides 40% of what Loop predicts you will need as an immediate bolus and updates the calculation in 5 minutes
+    * "Automatic Bolus" mode provides 40% of that recommended bolus as an immediate bolus
+	* When Loop recommends restricting insulin, both methods use temporary basals less than the scheduled basal, often commanding a temp basal of 0 U/hr

 ## Glucose Correction Range